CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicfunctions/03-return-types.md

 Quite often you are going to want to return a row in a table or perhaps a whole table (or use them as OUT parameters):

 1. RETURNS RECORD - A record can be thought of as a single row in an arbitrary table.
-1. RETURNS <tablename> - If you want a row to obey the schema of a table you can just pass in the table name.
+1. RETURNS {tablename} - If you want a row to obey the schema of a table you can just pass in the table name.
 1. RETURNS SETOF RECORD - By adding the SETOF to the statement you can now return multiple records (rows)
-1. RETURNS SETOF <tablename> - And by extension, this will return multiple rows with a schema that obeys the table schema
+1. RETURNS SETOF {tablename} - And by extension, this will return multiple rows with a schema that obeys the table schema

 Specific to the RETURNS X AS, you can actually define a table in the place of X. For example: